evanchooly/javabot/README.md

    .png` for how this would look in VirtualBox.)

 1. Copy core/javabot.properties.sample to core/javabot.properties and update any properties as needed.
+(The actual location of javabot.properties depends on how you're running the tests; it needs to be in the current working directory for the tests.
+In IDEA, that's *normally* the root of the project; your mileage may vary.)

 1. Start mongodb; one example command, which will locate the data files in the current directory, is this:
 ```